 Shipping: International shipping with prices varying by country of origin

 Vestiaire Collective’s online thrift store specializes in higher-end luxury designer items.
-Vestiaire Collective rigorously checks the authenticity of each item stocked to make sure you receive the real deal.
+Vestiaire Collective rigorously checks the authenticity of each item stocked to make sure your orders only comprise the real deal.

-For those looking for top brands, you can shop everything from Cartier through Miu Miu.
+For those looking for an online thrift store stocking top labels, you can’t go wrong here and will find everything from Cartier through Miu Miu.
 The price points reflect the original retail value, with the site usually offering pre-loved authentic vintage items at 30 - 70% of retail.

 They also do designer lines in sport, dinnerware, and home decor.
 Perfect for those who might be looking for a Louis Vuitton racket cover for considerably less than the $2000+ it retails for new.

 Farfetch is another substantial online marketplace.
 When looking for the best online thrift stores, they have a dedicated “Pre-Owned” section on their website for Women.
 With everything from Bulgari Bags to Prada Coats, their second-hand items are well worth browsing for higher-end pieces.

 Shipping: Varies by seller - check before you buy